Anisotropic Thermal Transport in Superconductors with Coexisting Spin Density Waves: Conclusion

 The $d$-wave SC states coexisting with the $\vQ = (\pi/2,\pi/2)$ and $\vQ = (\pi,0)$ nesting vectors have equivalent transport properties, with the $d_{x^2-y^2}$ and $d_{xy}$ states swapped between the nesting vectors.
 The $d$-wave symmetry nodes are located on regions of the tight-binding FS with the same relatively small local DOS and have equivalent band structures when the $\vQ = (\pi/2,\pi/2)$ SDW state coexists with the $d_{x^2-y^2}$ SC gap and the $\vQ = (\pi,0)$ SDW state coexists with the $d_{xy}$ SC gap (these are the odd symmetry, $d^{(O)}$-wave state in this work).
 Similarly, the $d$-wave nodes occur on regions of the tight-binding FS with the same relatively large local DOS and have equivalent band structures when the $\vQ = (\pi/2,\pi/2)$ SDW state coexists with the $d_{xy}$ SC gap and the $\vQ = (\pi,0)$ SDW state coexists with the $d_{x^2-y^2}$ SC gap (these are the even symmetry, $d^{(E)}$-wave state in this work).

 The electron transport properties of these commensurate SDW systems were also studied when SC singlet pairing arises ($T_N > T_c$) out of it.
 The electronic thermal conductivity for a $d^{(O)}$-wave SC gap measured parallel to $\vQ$ was found to decrease exponentially with $T$, consistent with results for fully-gapped SCs\cite{bardeen}.
 Perpendicular to $\vQ$, the conductivity was found to decrease linearly with $T$, consistent with SCs with line nodes\cite{graf}.
-Furthermore, the residual $\kappa_{\perp}(T \rightarrow 0)/T$ value was found to be roughly twice the reported value\cite{senchoudhury} for pure $d$-wave SCs containing nodal quasiparticle states situated on the flat regions of a tight-binding FS.
+Furthermore, the residual $\kappa_{\perp}(T \rightarrow 0)/T$ value was found to be roughly twice that of pure $d$-wave SCs containing nodal quasiparticle states situated on the flat regions of a tight-binding FS.
+Therefore, the effect SDW states with $C(2)$ rotational symmetry on $d$-wave SC states such as these is that it gaps the nodal quasiparticle states in the direction of SDW propagation, greatly reducing thermal transport in that direction, and doubles the lifetimes of quasiparticles traveling perpendicular to the SDW propagation direction, thus greatly enhancing thermal transport in that direction.
 This results in a system with highly anisotropic electron transport where fast long-lived quasiparticles tend to travel perpendicular to $\vQ$.